pib-rocks/software-setup/README.md

 # software-setup

-Prepare and install a Raspberry Pi 4 which is freshly installed with Ubuntu 22.04 server with ROS2
+Prepare and install a Raspberry Pi 4 which is freshly installed with Ubuntu 22.04 server (64bit) with ROS2

+IMPORTANT: Use the 64bit version of Ubuntu 22.04.
+ROS2 can't be installed on the 32bit version!

 ## Setup: